 When I was growing up in the 80’s there was a game that would haunt my every waking moment.
 Gradius.

-This simple Konami shoot-em-up is now something of a cornerstone for the entire SHMUP genre and I was there to see it rise, thanks to my extremely unfashionable MSX computer.
+This simple Konami shoot-em-up is now something of a cornerstone for the entire SHMUP genre.
+I was there to see it rise, thanks to my extremely unfashionable MSX computer.

 At the time I had no idea the impact this game would have on my entire life.
-Now, almost 30 years later, I’m still in love with Gradius and its many sequels, and regularly return to “shoot the core”.
+Now, almost 30 years later, I’m still in love with Gradius and its many sequels.
+I regularly return to “shoot the core”.

 But it isn’t only the gameplay that I return to.
-The soundtrack, for me at least, is the best suite of music I’ve ever heard in a game.
-My trusty MSX could certainly play a tune but it did no justice to the music composed by Miki Higashino and for years I was unaware of just how beautiful Gradius could sound.
+The soundtrack, for me, is the best suite of music I’ve ever heard in a game.
+My trusty MSX could certainly play a tune but it did no justice to the music composed by Miki Higashino.
+For years I was unaware of just how beautiful Gradius could sound.
 Until that is, I heard Gradius Fantasia.

 Included below are the first three tracks via Youtube.
 The arrangement above is track 7, entitled Fantasia, and is 10 minutes of brilliance.
-Even if you don’t know the original source material, I encourage you to listen, especially to the Fantasia track as it gets better and better with every passing minute and every repeat listen.
+Even if you don’t know the original source material, I encourage you to listen.
+The Fantasia track especially gets better and better with every passing minute and every repeat listen.

 If this soundtrack appeals to you, then I suggest you search next for the almost-as-good “Gradius in Classic” soundtracks which owe much to John Williams’ Star Wars soundtracks.